 Choosing the right transfer type allows your funds to arrive smoothly.
 After clicking “Bank transfer” on your fundraiser dashboard (or "Bank transfer" in the GoFundMe app), there are a couple of options to choose from, depending on where funds are being sent.

 Who will receive the funds - Myself vs Someone Else

-- Myself: Choosing “Myself” means that you will be either withdrawing to your own personal bank account or withdrawing to an organization's bank account that you manage money for (you must be a financial administrator for the organization to add the organization's banking information).
+- Myself: Choosing “Myself” means that you will be either transferring to your own personal bank account or to an organization's bank account that you manage money for (you must be a financial administrator for the organization to add the organization's banking information).
 Do not select "Myself" and then add another individual's personal banking information.

 - Company or Partnership: This means funds are going to an organization's bank account.